-Welcome to the Year 10 page
+Welcome to Year 10

 Year 10 is an excellent opportunity for pupils to put into practice the skills developed throughout Key Stage 3 in preparation for their GCSE courses.
 Although year 10 can be a challenging year with many changes and higher expectations, pupils have the opportunity to take responsibility for their own learning, become more independent in terms of study skills and immerse themselves into their option choices, in some cases experiencing an entirely new subject.